dmytrovoytko/llm-interview-assistant/README.md

 ## Next steps

-I plan to
+I plan to:
-- add more questions to knowledge database
+- add more questions to the knowledge database, add other positions
 - test more models (like Llama 3.2)
-- experiment with prompts
+- fine tune prompts
 - experiment with weights and boost to improve retrieval metrics

 Stay tuned!